I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 • Managing client secrets

-Creating Cognito and acquiring tokens takes a bit more effort.
+Creating Cognito and acquiring tokens is a bit cumbersome, isn't it?

-Of course, token acquisition can be simplified by utilizing the SDK.
+Of course, token acquisition can be simplified using the SDK.

 import asyncio